aleph-naught2tog/live_tinkering/README.md

     * [`render/1`](#render1)
   * [`live_render`](#liverender)

 A little toy repo to show off a very unnecessarily fast-rendering clock, done with [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view).
+There's also a keyboard demo in here, just haven't had a chance to write it up yet, but it _does_ have a super cute bear 🐻.

 _Please note that LiveView hasn't been officially released yet!_